kubedb/docs/docs/concepts/databases/postgres.md

 ### spec.replicas

 `spec.replicas` specifies the total number of primary and standby nodes in Postgres database cluster configuration.
-One pod is selected as Primary and others are acted as standby replicas.
+One pod is selected as Primary and others act as standby replicas.
+KubeDB uses Pod Disruption Budget to ensure that majority of the replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions).

 To know more about how to setup a HA PostgreSQL cluster in KubeDB, please visit [here](/docs/guides/postgres/clustering/ha_cluster.md).

 ### spec.standbyMode